dev-scripts/prakashbhandari.com.np/content/posts/scaling-kubernetes-jobs-with-keda-triggered-by-amazon-sqs.md

 ```cli
 kubectl get jobs
 ```
-Result will be like in console:
+If successful, result will be like in console:
 ```text
 NAME                                COMPLETIONS   DURATION   AGE
 keda-sqs-processor-job-982kg        1/1           8s         11s